fredkamm/fredkamm/README.md

 - 🌱 As I continue to enhance my skills in JavaScript and React, I am building a collection of passion projects that will be showcased on my personal portfolio.
 Although I am not actively seeking a new job opportunity at the moment, I remain open to exploring exciting possibilities that may arise in the future.
   [![Portfolio](https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139)](https://fredkamm.netlify.app/)

-- ⚡ During my free time, I enjoy skiing in the winter, golfing in the summer, and hiking with my dogs year-round.
+- ⚡ During my free time, I enjoy hitting the slopes on my skis in the winter, practicing my golf swing in the summer, and hiking with my dogs year-round.
+Being outdoors and spending time with my loyal companions brings me a lot of joy and helps me unwind from my work as a software developer.

 - 📫 How to reach me:
   [![Linkedin Badge](https://img.shields.io/badge/Fredkamm-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fred-kamm-370070244/)